rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And when they could not get near him because of the crowd, they removed the roof above him, and when they had made an opening, they let down the bed on which the paralytic lay. ^0204

-And when Jesus saw their faith, he said to the paralytic, Son, your sins are forgiven. ^0205
+And when Jesus saw their faith, he said to the paralytic, My son, your sins are forgiven. ^0205

 Now some of the scribes were sitting there, questioning in their hearts, ^0206